HOME | DOING AWAY WITH THE "ISSUE" | THE PREVIOUS SERIES/VOLUMES | EXHIBITIONS | ABOUT US | CONTACT US

 Frankenstein's Monster's Monster, Frankenstein's official movie trailer

-NETFLIX'S short film Frankenstein's Monster's Monster, Frankenstein, which premiered on the over-the-top media services provider last July 16, comes out as a mockumentary, therefore comedic in its intent.
+Frankenstein's Monster's Monster, Frankenstein.
+This Netflix short film, which premiered on the over-the-top media services provider last July 16, comes out as a mockumentary, therefore comedic in its intent.
 But as if in cognizance of the fact that comedies, much more than dramas perhaps, are centered on their actors' abilities, the short film, while conveniently using an actor from another Netflix project, Stranger Things, also used this actor's real name, David Harbour, for the mockumentary's lead character and then this character's supposed father and grandfather.
 That made the film appear as though a project that Netflix intended also for the shelf where its roster of stand-up comedy specials perch.

 So it's a David Harbour comedy special, then, written by comedy writer and producer John Levenstein (Arrested Development, Silicon Valley, Illegally Yours).
 Kudos to Harbour for being a revelation to the comedy world, and then to the other comedy actors supporting him, among them Mary Woronov (Night of the Comet; Eating Raoul), Heather Lawless (Be Kind Rewind; The Campaign; The Heart, She Holler), Michael Lerner (Barton Fink; Elf), Marion van Cuyck (PENIS; Baskets; Good Game), O-Lan Jones (Community), Lidia Porto (Get Shorty; American Housewife; Horrible Bosses 2; Idiocracy), and Randolph Thompson (Serious Music; Salem Rogers).